timofeysie/flabellifolia/README.md

 screenY: 495.10546875
 ```

 Since the swipe event is not really going to provide fine grained enough input, we should probably move on to using that.
+Using handleOnTouchMove along with the formula in the plane demo to convert the mouse position value received to a normalized value varying between -1 and 1 worked well.
+We did have to reverse the x and y values, and reverse the +/- operators used in the formula.
+But now we have a dragable cube that works in any direction.

 ## Not part of core